Viori Shampoo Bar Review: Hair Products that Support a Tribe in China? [We visited them!]

 (And I do know what questions to ask, after studying both International Development and Journalism as an undergraduate, and Sustainable Business and Corporate Social Responsibility in graduate school.)

-So with that background, I’m very skeptical of development programs, voluntourism, and many charities.
+So with that background, I’m very skeptical of development programs, voluntourism, and some charities.
 Frankly, there’s a lot of “white saviorism” going on out there.

 What I’m trying to say is that red flags are usually obvious to me when these development or economic assistance projects are not done well – and I don’t see any with Viori.